Why You Must Let Him Come to You after a Breakup

 But giving him space and letting him get in touch with you is one of the best things you can do because:

-- It will show you if your EX is truly interested in you.
+- It will show you if your ex-boyfriend is truly interested in you.
 You don’t wanna chase him down, beg him to get back together only to find out he wasn’t that into you in the first place

 - It will help create a balance of power in the relationship.
 You don’t want to be the only one doing all the pursuing.
 Sis, it’s not what you were made to do.